mapbender/mapbender-documentation/en/functions/misc/button.rst

 Configuration examples:
 ========================
 Depending on the purpose of the application, different buttons are required which provide different features.
 These can be integrated as needed.
-You can add buttons for features which are integrated in the content.
+You can add buttons for features which are integrated in the Map area.
 For example, the legend or the line and/or area ruler can be activated or opened with buttons:

 Button for the legend element
 ------------------------------

-The legend is very helpful because it provides information about the map content.
-In this user example, the legend is integrated in the content as element type "dialog".
+The legend is very helpful because it provides information about the Map area.
+In this user example, the legend is integrated in the Map area.
 You can find a descripton of how to configure the legend element in this documentation at `Legend <../basic/legend.html>`_.
 You can add a button for the legend by following these steps:

 First, you have to select the button element by clicking on the ``+`` - symbol in the Toolbar section in the Layouts tab.